 This Teriyaki Chicken Stir Fry is the perfect weeknight meal that is quick and easy to make, full of fresh veggies and tossed together in a delicious homemade teriyaki sauce!

 It’s a new year which means getting back on track with healthier eating!
 I don’t know about you, but I always feel more myself when cooking with clean, healthy ingredients and what better time to start than after the holiday season.
-One way to easily incorporate bright, vibrant veggies and lean protein into your diet is with stir fries!
+One way to easily incorporate bright, vibrant veggies and lean protein into your diet is with this easy teriyaki chicken stir fry recipe!

 This is our go-to when needing something quick and simple during the week because you can use whatever veggies you already have on hand.
 You only need about 30 minutes and when tossed with this delicious sticky sweet homemade teriyaki sauce, you can bet this tastes way better than ordering take-out!